holdensmagicalunicorn/pelita/README.md

 [github-pages](http://pages.github.com/) to host the project website:
 [http://debilski.github.com/pelita/](http://debilski.github.com/pelita/).

-This means the sphinx generated content is keept in a seperate branch in the source code repository `gh-pages`.
+This means the sphinx generated content is keept in a separate branch in the source code repository `gh-pages`.
 This branch has its own root commit and is hence disconnected from the commits that track the project code and also the documentation source code.